ehrlich89/forensics/README.md

 ## Scanning and advertising
+In the following section we show you, how to define a service that runs in background and listens to a specified set of beacons.
 ### Scanning beacon messages
 In order to start scanning, you must create a class that inherits the ```BlueRangeService``` class.
 In the ```onStarted``` method you can instantiate the beacon scanner and configure it, as shown below.